 One day, I realized its true seriousness when we were playing a game and one of the kids got out.
 Laughing, she shouted, “Ugh.
 I wanna kill myself.”

 It may be easier to see what is wrong with our world and our society and be frustrated by it.
-But people are complacently sitting by, and rather than going out and making a change, they sit by playing video games (or posting memes) on their smartphones, eating FOOD, and complaining about how the world is going to shit and they just want to die.
+But people are complacently sitting by, and rather than going out and making a change, they sit by playing video games (or posting memes) on their smartphones, eating food that’s killing us, and complaining about how the world is going to shit and they just want to die.
 Will it be possible for us to alter the attitudes of those partaking in this culture of self-deprecation?
 How can we show our youth that the world has so much good in it and that they deserve life abundant?